CdecPGL/PlanetaMatchMaker/Documents/server_message_api.md

 |protocol|8 bits unsigned integer|1|A transport prptocol to use for connection test.|
 |port_number|16 bits unsigned integer|2|A port number to use for connection test.
 49513 to 65535 is available.|

-Options of `prptocol` are as below:
+Options of `prptocol` are as below.

 |Name|Value|
 |:---|---:|